-Many hundreds of scientific papers looking at cannabinoids and cancer have been published so far, but these studies simply haven’t found enough robust scientific evidence to prove that these can safely and effectively treat cancer.
+As of 2022, several hundreds of scientific papers looking at cannabinoids, the endocannabinoid system, and the relation to cancer have been published.
+So far these studies simply haven’t found enough robust scientific evidence to prove that these can safely and effectively treat cancer.

-This is because virtually all the scientific research investigating whether cannabinoids can treat cancer has been done using cancer cells grown in the lab or animals.
+This is because the majority of the scientific research investigating whether cannabinoids can treat cancer has been done using cancer cells grown in the lab or animals.
 While these studies are a vital part of research, providing early indications of the benefits of particular treatments, they don’t necessarily hold true for people.

-So far, the best results from lab studies have come from using a combination of highly purified THC and cannabidiol (CBD), a cannabinoid found in cannabis plants that counteracts the psychoactive effects of THC.
+So far, the best results from lab studies have come from using a combination of highly purified THC and CBD .
 But researchers have also found positive results using man-made cannabinoids, such as a molecule called JWH-133.

 There have been intriguing results from lab experiments looking at a number of different cancers, including glioblastoma brain tumours, prostate, breast, lung, and pancreatic cancers.
 But the take-home message is that different cannabinoids seem to have different effects on various cancer types, so they are far from being a ‘universal’ treatment.

 There’s also evidence that cannabinoids have unwanted effects.
 Although high doses of THC can kill cancer cells, they also harm crucial blood vessel cells.
 And under some circumstances, cannabinoids can encourage cancer cells to grow, or have different effects depending on the dose used and levels of cannabinoid receptors present on the cancer cells.

 To robustly test the potential benefits of cannabinoids in cancer, clinical trials in large numbers of people with control groups of patients – who aren’t given the treatment in question – would be needed.